UCSF-CBI/c4/docs/software/software-repositories.md

   <dt>rstudio</dt>
   <dd>
     <strong>rstudio: RStudio Desktop</strong><br>
-The RStudio Desktop.<br>
+The RStudio Desktop is an integrated development environment (IDE) for R, a programming language for statistical computing and graphics.<br>
     Example: <code>rstudio</code>.<br>
     URL: <a href="https://rstudio.com/products/rstudio/#rstudio-desktop">https://rstudio.com/products/rstudio/#rstudio-desktop</a><br>
-    Warning: This software works only on the development nodes and requires that X11 Forwarding or NX is enabled.<br>
+    Warning: This software works only on the development nodes and requires that X11 Forwarding or NX is enabled.
+For best performance, use SSH compression when using X11 Forwarding, i.e. <code>ssh -X -C ...</code>.<br>
   Versions: <em>1.4.1103</em><br>
   </dd>